Basile Aka Kouamé

 Basile Aka Kouamé (born 6 April 1963) is an Ivorian former professional footballer who played as a defender.
 He earned 45 caps with the Ivory Coast national team.

 Club career

 Aka Kouamé spent his entire career playing for local club ASEC Mimosas.

 International career

 Aka Kouamé played for Ivory Coast at the 1992 Africa Cup of Nations finals, helping the team win its first continental championship.
 He also played for Ivory Coast in the 1992 King Fahd Cup and 1994 and 1996 African Cup of Nations finals.

 Managerial career

-After his playing career ended, Aka Kouamé became a manager, leading AS Nianan and Sabé Sports de Bouna before taking the helm at ASEC Mimosas.
+After his playing career ended, Aka Kouamé became a manager, leading LYS Sassandra, AS Nianan and Sabé Sports de Bouna before taking the helm at ASEC Mimosas.
 At ASEC, he won the national league and national cup.

 He would later manage Rail Club du Kadiogo, Stella Club d'Adjamé and AS Indenié Abengourou.